mattfreer/active_model_form_objects/README.md

 $ bundle
 ````

-## Creaing a FormObject with the Generator
+## Creating a FormObject with the Generator
 The following example generates a `UserLogin` form-object (and test).
 ```bash
 $ rails generate active_model:form_object user login